Using Your Carrier’s Telemedicine Service Could Cost More Than $500K

 Another major barrier is cost.
 We believe that employees deserve a no-cost, no-hassle way to access healthcare.
 If done effectively, both employees and their employers will reap the savings from diverted visits.

 Next, we realize that it isn’t enough to put a phone number on the back of an ID Card, hand out information at open enrollment and hope employees remember to call when spring allergies hit.
 Changing behavior requires a consistent communication strategy that is customized to the demographics and unique characteristics of each client's workforce.
 We partner with your clients to create a customized, 12-month communication strategy that drives engagement, high utilization, and maximizes ROI.
-See what the first 60 days of your telemedicine benefit will look like with First Stop Health.

 With a carrier-embedded telemedicine solution, utilization data is buried in reports you will never see.
 You will not understand the value that you are missing because you will never hear about how the telemedicine portion of your health plan is performing.